encoredev/encore/docs/go/primitives/object-storage.md

 // The URL can be used directly or shared publicly fmt.Println(url) // e.g. https://assets.example.com/path/to/image.jpg
 ```
+When self-hosting, see how to configure public buckets in the [infrastructure configuration docs](/docs/ts/self-host/configure-infra).

 When deploying with Encore Cloud it will automatically configure the bucket to be publicly accessible and [configure CDN](/docs/platform/infrastructure/infra#production-infrastructure) for optimal content delivery.